LiskArchive/lisk-legacy-docs/build-blockchain-app.md

 > Check out the example applications at the [tutorials](tutorials.md), to see concrete examples how to make first interactions with a blockchain application.

-See more options in the getting started section [Interact with the network](interact-with-network.md).
+See more options in the ['Interact with the network'](interact-with-network.md) getting started section.